cs1302uga/cs1302-ce31/README.md

 1. **This exercise picks up from the end of checkpoint three of [`cs1302-ce30`](https://github.com/cs1302uga/cs1302-ce30/).**
-   If your group did not complete it, then you should do that now.
+   If your group did not complete through checkpoint 3 of `ce30`, then you should do that now.

 1. **If you have a new group member,** then please add them as a collaborator via the repository's GitHub website (click "Settings" → "Collaborators").
 This will send them